Pickleball offers physical fitness, fun and friendship

 “I dropped in to play and people let me play down there.
 I didn’t know anybody at first, but it was alright.”

-The East Tawas Community Center also hosts a pickle ball at similar times from 9 a.m. to 11 a.m.
+The East Tawas Community Center also hosts a pickleball at similar times

 “You get to play with a lot of people in the area,” she said.
 “And it helps me practice for tournaments.”